chastell/talk-proposals/README.md

 ## Ruby on the Command-Line

 Ruby, thanks to its various frameworks, is known to be *the* language for web applications – and recent developments in graphic libraries make it a worthy contestant in the world of GUI-driven desktop programs.
-But Ruby is also great for writing command-line applications; the ability to mix no-boilerplate toplevel functions with full-fledged OOP means its usage can vary from one-off trivial scripts to complicated, option-heavy
+But Ruby is also great for writing command-line applications;
+the ability to mix no-boilerplate toplevel functions with full-fledged OOP means its usage can vary from one-off trivial scripts to complicated, option-heavy commandline powerhouses.

 This talk presetens the nits and bolts of writing a command-line application with Ruby – from option parsing and accessing